wunderio/next-drupal-starterkit/README.md

 The template includes example tests to be run with Cypress.
 This will require installation steps before it works in DDEV environment.

-Follow theses steps to make the Cypress work in DDEV:
+Follow these steps to make the Cypress work in DDEV:

 1. Run `cd next`.
 2. Run `ddev npm install`, if it hasn't already been run.